rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

 these make good first engines for programmers, as the engine size is tolerable, readable, and simple, yet abstracting the low-level stuff away from youthful eyes, and providing a simple framework to work in, *batteries-included*, though slightly constraining, and slightly bulky, not bad, especially in the case of haxepunk and ceramic

   - **Ceramic**
     - conclusion: **surprisingly most similar to my own personal tastes: the natural evolution of haxepunk and the old luxe in haxe**, but unfortunately, it was developed much later than haxepunk, and now he just can't compete with the professional development of heaps engine and hashlink.
-It's limited to openGL and 2d.
-Though, still **a very interesting 2d alternative to dragonruby, as it can potentially out-perform all of the engines using scripting languages pretty easily, and comes with batteries-included to begin making stuff immediately**
+It's limited to openGL and 2d, until it adds hashlink as a back-end.
+Though, still, **it easily wins my choice for opinionated complete frameworks (a big engine), batteries-included to begin making stuff immediately, and can potentially out-perform all of the engines using scripting languages, and it's written in haxe**
     - **2d**, Haxe, basically glued together from the original version of luxe and other haxe libs
       - has luxe's ECS
         - and it seems much simpler/neater too!